PHIL Award Winner

 Robert Kieliszewski was nominated for the PHIL Award by a nurse in the

-cardiovascular unit at Northern Michigan Regional Hospital (NMRH) because
+cardiovascular unit at Northern Michigan Regional Hospital (NMRH) because of his

-mile for patients.
+patients.

-One example of his dedication was illustrated in his care of a patient who
+One example of his dedication was illustrated in his care of a patient who was

-comfortable with the staff at the home and consulted with Bob about how to
+the staff at the home and consulted with Bob about how to use his continuous positive

-use his continuous positive airway pressure (CPAP) device for sleep apnea.
+airway pressure (CPAP) device for sleep apnea.
+The patient had a good experience

-Bob took time to go to the foster home and instruct the patient and staff how
+working with Bob while in the hospital.
+Bob took time to go to the foster home and

-to use the CPAP and suggest ways to make using it more comfortable.
+instruct the patient and staff how to use the CPAP and suggest ways to make using it

 Bob has been a respiratory therapist since 1971.
-He is a graduate of North
+He is a graduate of North Central

-bachelor's degree from Ferris State University in 1989.
-Since becoming a
+from Ferris State University in 1989.
+Since becoming a therapist Bob has worked in a

-therapist Bob has worked in a variety of capacities.
-Early in his career he was
+variety of capacities.
+Early in his career he was the department head at Alpena

-the department head at Alpena General Hospital.
-After Alpena, Bob spent 14 years working in education
+General Hospital.
+After Alpena, Bob spent 14 years working in education with the RT

-with the RT program at North Central Michigan College; he was a clinical instructor and clinical
+program at North Central Michigan College; he was a clinical instructor and clinical

 education coordinator from 1975 until the program closed in 1989.

-In 1989, Bob moved to the home care field and worked Health Wares/Vital Care for 12 years providing
+In 1989, Bob moved to the home care field and worked Health Wares/Vital Care for

-respiratory therapy to patients at home.
-Bob returned to the hospital setting in 2001 by joining the staff at
+12 years providing respiratory therapy to patients at home.
+Bob returned to the

-NMRH where he has continued to provide therapy to patients of all ages and educate staff on behalf of
+provide therapy to patients of all ages and educate staff on behalf of the department.

 Robert J. Kieliszewski